New Processes for College Financial Aid

 • Unsubsidized loans are open to anyone regardless of financial need but usually carry interest from the moment they’re signed.
 Keep in mind that colleges determine the amount of a federal loan a student can receive.

 Some loans can be completely forgiven if the graduate works in public interest jobs in underserved areas, and/or they maintain an excellent payment record for 10 years.
-Here’s more information about government-backed college loans.
-Note that Perkins Loans are no longer available.
+Here’s more information about government-backed college loans including PLUS loans parents can take out on behalf of students.

 Staying in Arizona?
 You’ll Get Pretty Generous College Financial Aid

 Arizona residents get a pretty good deal from the three major public universities.
-Each of these schools maintain close contact with high school guidance counselors, who are excellent sources for information about applying for financial aid.
-Here are links to Arizona universities’ financial aid offices:
+Each of these schools maintain contact with high school guidance counselors, who are excellent sources for information about applying for financial aid.

 Our three public universities offer a variety of grants and loans.
 Their staff work with high school students applying for financial aid and current college students who need to renew theirs.
 They also help students with less pressing financial need find campus and off-campus jobs.